Erhannis/VisualJCSP/README.txt

 Current status:
-Non-functional.
-Many of the UI actions and underlying structure are set up, but it cannot yet generate source code.
+Slightly functional!
+Many of the UI actions and underlying structure are set up, and it can generate some source code - there are likely edge cases I haven't dealt with, yet, and there is an extremely limited palette of blocks to use, atm.

 Internals developer notes: